atsaloli/cicd/gitlab-ci/02-ci-basics/40-testing-with-phpunit.md

 ```

-We successfully test User.php using "phpunit":
+Run the pipeline and it should test User.php using the "phpunit" unit test framework:

 ```
 ...